dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ## Struct `CompletedDKGSecondRoundEvent`

-Event emitted when the second round of the
-Distributed Key Generation (DKG) is completed.
+Event emitted upon the completion of the second round of the Distributed Key Generation (DKG).

-This event contains all relevant data produced from the second round of the DKG process.
+This event provides all necessary data generated from the second round of the DKG process.
-Validators and users utilize this event to finalize and store the results of the DKG.
+This event is emitted to notify Validators to finalize the DKG process and store its results.

 <a name="@Fields_7"></a>

 ##### Fields

-- **<code>session_id</code>**: The unique identifier for the DKG session.
+- **<code>session_id</code>**: A unique identifier for the DKG session, linking all related events and actions.
 - **<code>initiator</code>**: The address of the user who initiated the DKG process.
-- **<code>dwallet_cap_id</code>**: The identifier of the DWallet capability used in the DKG process.
+- **<code>dwallet_cap_id</code>**: The unique identifier of the dWallet capability associated with the session.
-- **<code>dwallet_id</code>**: The identifier of the DWallet created as a result of the DKG process.
+- **<code>dwallet_id</code>**: The identifier of the dWallet created as a result of the DKG process.
-- **<code>value</code>**: The value produced by the second round of the DKG, typically representing the combined and validated output from all participating parties.
+- **<code>value</code>**: The output value from the second round of the DKG process, representing the validated and combined result from all participants.

 <pre><code><b>struct</b> <a href="dwallet_2pc_mpc_ecdsa_k1.md#0x3_dwallet_2pc_mpc_ecdsa_k1_CompletedDKGSecondRoundEvent">CompletedDKGSecondRoundEvent</a> <b>has</b> <b>copy</b>, drop